7 Most Affordable Neighbourhoods in Kelowna, BC

 • Golf Centre Kelowna Driving Range

-The Springfield/Spall neighbourhood is in central Kelowna, located just south of Highway 33.
+The Springfield/Spall neighbourhood is in central Kelowna, located just south of BC Highway 97.
 Its western boundary is Gordon Drive, its southern boundary is K.L.O.
 Road, and its eastern boundary is Benyoulin Road.
 The flat topography makes it easy to stroll to cafes and breweries in the area.
 Residents can also take a short drive to nearby orchards and farms.

 Big White Amenities